Full Circle Moment: From RevUp Founders to RevUp Investors

 A few weeks ago we had the first close on our newest Fund.
 Means we’ve been investing without interruption since 2016.
 A nice milestone…but not why I found myself weeping.

-I was packing my kid off to college–the same kid who sat with me in his Phineas and Ferb PJs while I wrote investor updates for RevUp Fund 1.
+At the same time, I was packing my kid off to college–the kid who sat with me in his Phineas and Ferb PJs while I wrote investor updates for RevUp Fund 1.
 Somehow he went from spilling Cheerios on my laptop to moving into a dorm room.
-WTF?

 In this moment of transition I felt the pang of uncertainty that many working parents feel.
 What did I miss while building a business?
-What did he miss while I was talking founders off ledges, scanning decks, or “slipping out” to take that ‘urgent’ call?
+What did he miss while I was talking a founder off the ledge, scanning decks, or slipping out to take that ‘urgent’ call?

 No math will ever solve that equation, and the answer seems to change with the season.
 I’m not saying what happened next resolved my uncertainty.
 But, it helped.

-A few days before he moved out, my kid said it was “cool” that some former RevUp founders had become investors in our fund.
-“I guess they don’t hate you,” he said, embellishing the deadpan delivery with his gorgeous grin…a mix of adoration and snark that is his “make mommy cry” powerplay.
+A few days before he moved out, my kid casually commented that it was “cool” that more former RevUp founders had become investors in the newest fund.
+“I guess they don’t hate you,” he said, the deadpan delivery embellished with a grin…a brand of good natured snark that he most certainly inherited from his mother.

-The goodness of it hit me like a coconut.
-It was the highest compliment, a clarion affirmation that our work had meaning.
+The goodness of it hit me like a coconut on the head.
+When a founder becomes an investor it IS the highest compliment, a clarion affirmation that our work had meaning beyond investor profit.
 When the moment came, these founders chose our fund.
-A way to both express gratitude and pay it forward to the next founder.
-And even my kid could see the significance in it.
+For them, it was a way to express gratitude for whatever help we gave them, pay it forward to the next founder, and (hopefully) make money doing what they loved: building businesses.
+That my baby-to-grown-ass-man-overnight child saw the significance in their decision was almost too much.

 Made me blubber like a baby.

-Yes, some of these founders came into a lot of money after a successful exit.
-And they have invested into many things, not just RevUp.
-Others had just reached a point where they could comfortably carve out a little money to place a bet in the private market.
-In both scenarios the significance is the same: They don’t hate me. 😂
+A few of our founders-turned-LPs came into a lot of money after a successful exit.
+They have invested into many things, not just RevUp.
+But others just reached a point where they could comfortably carve out a little money to place a bet in the private market.
+In both scenarios, the significance is the same: They don’t hate me. 😂

 Now, they are supporting us the way we supported them.
-And, for the same reason: because they believe that entrepreneurship is mission critical.
+And, for the same reason: because they believe that funding entrepreneurship in more ways is mission critical.

 ———